Rick Stitch

-Rick Stitch is a Canadian singer-songwriter best known as the singer for Ladyjack Hotel Diablo and Adler's Appetite.
+Rick Stitch is a Canadian singer-songwriter who is the singer for Ladyjack Hotel Diablo and Adler's Appetite.

 He has also played with First Born Unicorn, The Other Side of Morning and Steady Ground.
 Former Guns N' Roses guitarist Gilby Clarke was enlisted to produce Ladyjack's debut album.

 Early music career (1996–2007)

 Rick Stitch started his musical career during the mid Nineties as a drummer with longtime high school friends Mark Pellizzer on guitar and Gary Rugala on bass.
 He left to join his older brother's (Chris Graham of The Framework) band as their new bassist.

 It would be a year later that Stitch would become lead singer and songwriter of his newly formed band First Born Unicorn with Gary Rugala, David Christopher, Jon Fedorsen and Jaden.
 The band would perform through 2002–2004 in Toronto, Ontario.

 After his relocation to Los Angeles, CA in early 2005, Stitch joined the band The Other Side of Morning as their new lead singer.
 Rick Stitch remained as singer through 2005 and in early 2006, he left the band and joined Steady Ground (featuring former The Offspring drummer Ron Welty) as their singer.

 In 2007, Rick Stitch left the band to form, write, record and perform with what would become Ladyjack in early 2008.